Lawrence-lugs/uLabSynopsysTraining/README.md

 For example, for me, I would clone all the repositories and make designs in `lquizon/eda/designs`.

+| This repo deals with the digital flow.
+For the analog flow, see [JKU's Analog IC Design Course](https://iic-jku.github.io/analog-circuit-design/#sec-mosfet).

 # Setup

 1. Before starting any lab, do these: